Sex offender registry: New Zealand

 On 4 August 2014, the New Zealand Cabinet formally approved the establishment of a sex offenders register.
 According to the Minister of Police and Corrections Anne Tolley, Cabinet has agreed to allocate $35.5 million over the next ten years for the technology component of the register and initial ICT work is underway as of 14 August 2014.
-The sex offenders' register is expected to be operational by 2016 once enabling legislation is passed and changes are made to the Corrections Act to enable information sharing.
+The sex offenders' register was expected to be operational by 2016 once enabling legislation ws passed and changes were made to the Corrections Act to enable information sharing.
 On 14 October 2016, the New Zealand Government formally established the Child Sex Offender Register (CSO Register) under the Child Protection (Child Sex Offender Government Agency Registration) Act 2016.
 The CSO Register is administrated by the police with the support of the Department of Corrections.
 The general public does not have access to the CSO Register.
 Only Police and Corrections personnel monitoring convicted child sex offenders have access to the database.